aams-eam/red_light/README.md

 # red_light
-user Relay to activate light when programmed with two buttons, a oled display and DS3231 module
+Using Relay to activate light when programmed with two buttons, an oled display and DS3231 module